Community-Based Water Governance in Wailua Watershed: Integrating Traditional Knowledge for Agricultural Resilience and Sustainability in Hawaiʻi

 Proposal abstract:

-In Hawaiian culture, water holds a central role in agricultural development and environmental preservation.
+In Hawaii, water holds a central role in agricultural development and environmental preservation.
 However, the unsustainable practices of the extractive plantation economy, coupled with recent land grabs by wealthy stakeholders, and the expansion of tourism resorts, have led to fragmented watershed management and conflicting interests that undermine effective governance.
 Thus, this research aims to explore the power dynamics of water stewardship in the Wailua watershed, Kauai, Hawaii, by addressing the following questions:

 • What are the power dynamics among various water stakeholders in the Wailua Watershed, and how do these dynamics influence decision-making and resource distribution?